UNLIMITED SOLAR ENERGY!

 - Cities all around the world are quickly adopting solar power.
 In fact, International Energy Agency is expecting solar energy to be a major source of electricity by 2050.

 If you are still not sure about solar technology, check out the Solar Impulse – Solar energy is already mature enough to power an airplane.
 Personally, I think that solar power is the next game changer.
-They are affordable – So much that they cost less than a smartphone these days.
+So much that electricty might even become free one day with it.

 SOLAR POWER SYSTEM OVERVIEW